 Schema Name

-The name of the schema in which the MaxCompute table resides.
+The name of the MaxCompute schema.

 Destination Table Position

-Holo Schema
+Holo schema

 The name of the schema.